ricardoscr/ricardoscr.github.io/_posts/2016-06-17-how-to-adaptive-lasso.md

 mathjax: true
 ---

-Adaptive Lasso é uma evolução do Lasso.
-Vamos ver sucintamente como ele aprimora o Lasso e mostrar o código para executá-lo no R!
+Adaptive Lasso is an evolution of the Lasso.
+Let's see briefly how it improves Lasso and show the code needed to run it in R!

 ---

-Lasso foi introduzido <a href='http://ricardoscr.github.io/como-usar-ridge-e-lasso-no-r.html'>neste outro post</a>, caso não conheça o método, por favor, leia-o <a href='http://ricardoscr.github.io/como-usar-ridge-e-lasso-no-r.html'>aqui</a> antes!
+Lasso was introduced <a href='http://ricardoscr.github.io/how-to-use-ridge-and-lasso-in-r.html'>in this post</a>, in case you don't know the method, please read about it <a href='http://ricardoscr.github.io/how-to-use-ridge-and-lasso-in-r.html'>here</a> before!

 <script src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript"></script>